 - Polarized glasses.
 Another important prop without which you should not go fishing.

-- A good pocket knife always comes in handy, and you never know when you will need to tighten the screw on the machine, open a can, a bottle of wine, etc.
+- A good pocket knife (click here for high-quality options) always comes in handy, and you never know when you will need to tighten the screw on the machine, open a can, a bottle of wine, etc.

 - Universal knife.
 Usable for cleaning fish, cutting bread, etc.